-Depending on the disease, ACTH can increase or decrease and both can be found by testing.
+Depending on the disease, ACTH can increase or decrease, and both can be found by testing.
 Let’s discuss what happens in any case.

 Causes of low levels of corticotropin

-- Cushing’s syndrome due to steroid medication.
+- Cushing’s syndrome is due to steroid medication.

 - Conditions that affect the pituitary gland ( hypopituitarism ).

-Too little adrenocorticotropic hormone could lead to an adrenal gland that malfunctions due to insufficient production of cortisol.
+Too little adrenocorticotropic hormone could lead to an adrenal gland that malfunctions due to insufficient production of Cortisol.

 Diseases due to ACTH malfunction

-Patients with chronic ACTH deficiency generally present with progressive symptoms of fatigue, anorexia, postural hypotension and weight loss.
+Patients with chronic ACTH deficiency generally present with progressive symptoms of fatigue, anorexia, postural hypotension, and weight loss.